3.3 Using Simics for Hardware Bring-Up and Firmware 3.5 Using Simics with Other IDEs

 (gdb)

 The GDB supplied with Simics has builtin support for several target architectures.
-The architecture will be set automatically when GDB connects, but for little-endian architectures (such as x86 and x86_64), the following GDB command has to be issued: set endian little.
+The architecture will be set automatically when GDB connects, but for big-endian architectures (such as PPC), the following GDB command has to be issued: set endian big.

 From this point, you can use GDB to control the target machine by entering normal GDB commands such as continue, step, stepi, info regs, breakpoint, etc.

 GDB does not expect the target state to change while it is in control and has asked for the simulation to be stopped.
-If the simulation is started from another frontend (e.g., by the continue command from the Simics command line) then GDB will not be notified and will still use cached information about the program location and register values.
-To recover from such a situation, issue a GDB command that makes the simulation run.
+If the simulation is started from another frontend (e.g., by the run command from the Simics command line) then GDB will not be notified and will still use cached information about the program location and register values.
+To recover from such a situation, issue a GDB command that makes the simulation run, for example stepi.
+GDB breakpoints will not be planted when simulation is started outside of GDB as GDB plants the breakpoints as part of continuing the target.

 To force Simics to close a connection, use the gdb0.disconnect command.